Hydrogel Stiffness

 3-D Life Hydrogels can be formed with stiffnesses of up to a 10 kPa dynamic shear modulus.
 Therefore, the stiffness of a broad range of mammalian tissues (2) can be modeled.

 Both, the thio-reactive polymers and the thiol-containing crosslinkers of the 3-D Life System, which are the basic reagents for forming hydrogels, are supplied as highly concentrated stock solutions.
 The stiffness of the hydrogels can easily be varied by adjusting the final concentration of these two reagents.
+Assistance for setting up pipetting protocols for hydrogels with varying stiffness can be obtained by utilizing a Hydrogel Calculation Tool.

 Stiffness of 3-D Life Slow-Gelling Hydrogels

 Slow gelling hydrogels (SG series) are used for a broad range of applications, with a soft to medium high stiffness, because the gelation time is long enough to easily handle the solutions.
-Figure 1 shows gel stiffnesses and corresponding concentrations of reactive groups of the polymers.
+Figure 3 shows gel stiffnesses and corresponding concentrations of reactive groups of the polymers.

 Gel formation starts at a concentration of 1 mmol/L reactive groups with a very low stiffness of 20-100 Pascal (Pa).
 With increasing concentrations of reactive groups, the stiffness of the hydrogels increases up to 10 kPa at a concentration of 10 mmol/L reactive groups.
 Below 4 mmol/L, the PVA-based hydrogels were softer than the dextran-based gels.
 The shear loss modulus (G''), a measure for the viscosity of the hydrogel, remained very low (below 2% of the G') in all combinations (data not shown).